gost-dom/browser/README.md

 ---

-[^1]: Gost-DOM, by default, embeds a V8 engine - the same JavaScript engine that powers Chrome.
+[^1]: Gost-DOM can use V8 - the same JavaScript engine that powers Chrome; but a
+    native Go alternative also exists.
 [^2]: Complete isolation depends on _your code_, e.g., if you don't replace
     database dependencies, tests are not isolated.
 [^3]: Cliché, I know!
 But it is!